 Next, be sure to rinse the jacket multiple times to ensure all of the cleaner is gone.
 If it is left, it could harm the jacket or the coating.

 Then, gently squeeze the water from your jacket without wringing it out.
 The jacket can then often be air-dried or tossed in the dryer for a little on low to medium heat.

-Do you have any other tips for washing a ski jacket that we didn’t cover in this article?
-If so, be sure to let us know in a comment down below!
+Do you have any other tips for washing a ski jacket that I didn’t cover in this article?
+If so, be sure to let me know in a comment down below!